Last updated: 17 Feb, 2021

 If your frisky Fido’s humping is an issue around the house, the best way to address it is to teach an alternative behaviour.
 Whenever you see signs that a hump is imminent, give your dog a toy and encourage play in an appropriate way.

-Out and about, the best way to avoid Sir Hump-a-lot being a nuisance at the local dog park is to teach your dog a great recall, so you can call your roving Romeo away before he has the chance to mount another dog.
+Out and about, the best way to avoid Sir Hump-a-lot being a nuisance at the local dog park is to teach your dog a great recall, so you can call them away before he has the chance to mount another dog.